Baylor University: Student life

 Student choirs and orchestras performing the 1812 Overture on Fountain Mall for the 2009 President's Concert.

 More than 16,000 students study at Baylor University, representing all 50 states, the District of Columbia and approximately 89 foreign countries.
-The university clubs and organizations provide each student with an opportunity to become engaged with an organization that shares his or her interests.
+The university clubs and organizations provide each student with an opportunity to become engaged with an organization that shares their interests.
 Baylor University has a total undergraduate enrollment of 13,859, with a gender distribution of 42 percent male students and 58 percent female students.
 At Baylor, 36 percent of students live in college-owned, -operated, or -affiliated housing and 64 percent of students live off campus.

 Clubs and organizations

 Greek organizations

 Approximately 14 percent of undergraduate men are members of fraternities, and 21 percent of undergraduate women are members of a sorority.
 There are four councils that oversee Greek life at Baylor which in turn is governed by student activities.
 The four councils are as follows, the Interfraternity Council (IFC), the Unified Greek Council (UGC), the National Pan-Hellenic Council (NPHC), and the Panhellenic Council (PHC).
 Historically, the administration at Baylor University and the Greek organizations have had issues getting along, with the school routinely kicking off and suspending chapters for regular activities.
 Most of the university's fraternities began as local fraternities, before affiliating with their national organizations in the late 1970s, although some local organizations have refrained from attaching themselves to a national chapter, notably Phi Kappa Chi and Kappa Omega Tau.